Ritikdangi/Let-s-talk/README.md

 - Deploy backend to a server or platform supporting Node.js (Heroku, Render, DigitalOcean, etc.).
 - Deploy frontend to Vercel, Netlify, or similar.
 Update `CLIENT_URL`, `VITE_API_URL`, and `VITE_SOCKET_URL` to production URLs.

-If you'd like, I can commit this README into the repo for you or add CI/startup scripts.